cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Suites for NIST P-256 {#suites-p256}

+This section defines ciphersuites for the NIST P-256 elliptic curve {{FIPS186-4}}.

 The suites P256-SHA256-SSWU-RO- and P256-SHA256-SSWU-NU-
-are defined for the NIST P-256 elliptic curve {{FIPS186-4}}.
+share the following parameters, in addition to the common parameters below.

+- f: Simplified SWU method, {{simple-swu}}
+- Z: -10

+The suites P256-SHA256-SVDW-RO- and P256-SHA256-SVDW-NU-
-These suites share the following parameters:
+share the following parameters, in addition to the common parameters below.

+- f: Shallue-van de Woestijne method, {{svdw}}
+- Z: -3

+The common parameters for the above suites are:

 - E: y^2 = x^3 + A * x + B, where
    - A = -3